-Simple authentication via TPM chip (Trusted Platform Module)
+TPM chip (Trusted Platform Module) for secure login

-This method can be combined in ProID with other tools and modules for user and certificate life cycle management.
+The method can be combined with other certificate lifecycle management tools and modules.

-To use virtual cards in TPM chips, it’s necessary to build a central register for the management of virtual cards and certificates, which automates administrator operations.
-These applications are a part of the ProID Module solution.
+To use virtual cards in TPM chips, it is necessary to build a central register for the management of virtual cards and certificates, which automates administrative operations.
+We deliver these applications as part of our solution.

-Digital keys can also be stored directly at the TPM level without a virtual card.
-The TPM chip then works as software storage with hardware protection.
-Excellent examples are computer certificates – for computer authentication onto a network, VPN or WiFi.
+Digital keys can also be stored directly at the TPM level, without a virtual card.
+The TPM chip then acts as a software storage with hardware protection.
+This is suitable, for example, for computer certificates – for computer authentication to the network, VPN or wifi.

-- TPM can protect user keys and certificates for users (virtual smart card) and computers (directly in TPM).
+- TPM can protect keys and certificates for both users (virtual smart card) and computers.

-- The virtual card acts like a physical smart card – authorization via PIN is necessary
+- The virtual card behaves like a physical chip card – PIN authorization is required.

 - A virtual reader for Smartcard Logon is also available with the card.

-- Thanks to a standardized interface, keys with certificates can be used by common third-party applications.
+- Thanks to the standardized interface, certificate keys can be used by common 3rd party applications.

-- TPM chip support is a full-integrated part of our ProID platform.
+- TPM chip support is a full-fledged part of our ProID platform.

-- You can also use and combine other authentication methods – the Bittron USB token or smart cards for employees.
+- You can also use and combine other ProID authentication methods.

-- You can use a variety of ProID Modules, which manage and automate the certificate lifecycle.
+- You can use a variety of add-on applications to control and automate the certificate lifecycle.

-- All of this can be accompanied by a PKI infrastructure layer with the ProID Domain solution.
+- All this can be complemented by the PKI infrastructure layer and certification authorities.